 Scholarly writing as creative work: writing workshops and retreats

 "Mid-Career Scholar's Writing Retreat."
-Co-facilitating weeklong writing retreat sponsored by the National Communication Association, July 2018.
+Co-facilitated weeklong writing retreat sponsored by the National Communication Association, July 2018.

 "Writing in Graduate School."
-Teaching a summer graduate seminar for the Department of Communication, June-August 2018.
+Taught a graduate seminar for the Department of Communication, Summer 2018.